badjatya/badjatya/README.md

 Here are some ideas to get you Started:

-- 🔭 I’m currently working on something super Cool 😉
+- 🔭 I’m currently working on something super cool 😉
 - 🌱 I’m currently learning MERN Stack
 - 👯 I’m looking to Collaborate on Reactjs
 - 🤔 I’m looking for help with Next.js